zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/introduction/introduction.md

 ## About this Workshop

-This introduction covers the complete "parent" workshop.
-The objectives are written to cover all of the labs included in the workshop.

-Estimated Workshop Time: xx minutes

-### About Product/Technology
+This workshop offers hands-on labs that highlight the latest enhancements in the latest release of the Oracle Database, 21c.
 For the world’s most demanding enterprise applications and workloads, Oracle Database 21c is a converged database that delivers a high performance, highly available, secure and scalable data management platform for cloud as well as on-premises environments.

+Estimated Workshop Time: 60 minutes

+### About Oracle Database 21c
 The latest 21c release furthers the converged capabilities of Oracle Database with additional support for blockchain tables, JSON, machine learning, graph and persistent memory.